wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-does-a-provost-do">What does a provost do?</h2>
- The provost is the chief academic officer at a university.
+<a id=116></a> The provost is the chief academic officer at a university.
 The schools of our institution are organized to be relatively independent.
 The provost looks for opportunities for advancement of teaching, scholarship, and learning across our schools.
 The web page for
 [our provost](https://provost.wustl.edu/) shows the nature and breadth of activities associated with our provost's office.

 <span class="tag-links">[#academia](#academia)</span>